wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 #### **2. Inspecting a Commit, Branching Off & Restoring a Specific Commit**

-1. Let's look identify the commits that might have caused problems for users:
+1. Let's identify the commits that might have caused problems for users:

 ```bash
 git reflog